ijgnd/anki___note-organizer/README.md

 **General Use**

-From Anki's card browser, you can invoke the note organizer window by using the hotkey <kbd>Ctrl</kbd> + <kbd>G</kbd> or by clicking on the corresponding menu entry that the add-on supplies.
+From Anki's card browser, you can invoke the note organizer window by using the hotkey <kbd>Ctrl</kbd> + <kbd>G</kbd> (configurable) or by clicking on the corresponding menu entry that the add-on supplies.

 Using the note organizer is very easy: Most actions supported by the add-on are available through a context-menu which you can invoke by right-clicking on any of the entries in the note table.
 Corresponding hotkeys are listed next to the actions and allow you to also use the add-on with your keyboard.